 Rocket fuel is the main use of hydrogen for energy

 The National Aeronautics and Space Administration (NASA) is the largest user of hydrogen as a fuel.
 NASA began using liquid hydrogen in the 1950s as a rocket fuel, and NASA was one of the first to use fuel cells to power the electrical systems on space craft.

 Hydrogen fuel cells produce electricity

 Hydrogen fuel cells produce electricity by combining hydrogen and oxygen atoms.
 This combination results in an electrical current.
-Hydrogen fuel cells are efficient, but expensive to build.
+Hydrogen fuel cells are efficient,

 There are many different types of fuel cells that can be used for a wide range of applications.
 Small fuel cells have been developed to power laptop computers, cell phones, and military applications.
 Large fuel cells can provide electricity for emergency power in buildings and in remote areas that do not have power lines.
 Hydrogen use in vehicles is a major focus of fuel cell research and development.

 The interest in hydrogen as an alternative transportation fuel is based on hydrogen's ability to power fuel cells in zero-emission electric vehicles, its potential for domestic production, and the fuel cell vehicle's potential for high efficiency.

 There are about 500 hydrogen-fueled vehicles in use in the United States.
 Most hydrogen-fueled vehicles are buses and automobiles with an electric motor powered by a fuel cell.
 A few of these vehicles burn hydrogen directly.
 The high cost of fuel cells and the limited availability of hydrogen have limited the number of hydrogen-fueled vehicles.